PieczonyKurczak/userscript_ubuntuserver/README.md

 Script must be executed with sudo, why?
 Because no sudo = no creation of users, groups,...

 Script is in German language.
-This script may not work at your enviroment maybie.
+This script may not work at your enviroment.